6 Balance of payments (BOP): Importance and components of BOP

 • Financial Account = FDI + FPI + Other Investment + Reserve Assets.

-• Credits bring in forex (exports, inflows); Debits take out forex (imports, outflows).
+• Credits bring in forex (exports, inflows); Debits take it out (imports, outflows).

-• BoP “deficit” or “surplus” is judged on autonomous transactions; accommodating items close the gap.
+• BoP “deficit” or “surplus” judged on autonomous transactions; accommodating items close the gap.

-• J-curve: trade balance dips first, recovers later, after devaluation.
+• J-curve: trade balance dips first, recovers later.

-• India: persistent BoT deficit, modest CAD, financial-account surplus financed by FDI + FPI.
+• India: persistent BoT deficit, modest CAD, financial-account surplus financed by FDI + FPI; forex reserves > USD 650 bn.